 I believe both implementations are flawed.

 Link Time Optimization (LTO) is a problem for several implementations of explicit_bzero().
-While LTO isn't implemented today with clang, it does work with
+LTO enabled today with clang, it also works with several versions of GCC, and only the absence of WITH_LLD_IS_LLD=yes in src.conf is keeping LTO from being enabled in the linker with:

 This style of implementation in FreeBSD (and by extension OpenBSD) today is flawed, because the compiler/linker is free to look into the